 Winner: Transparent Labs STIM-FREE

-To be fair, plain L-citrulline supplements don’t really taste like anything, so both Transparent Labs Fermented L-Citrulline and PureBulk L-Citrulline DL-Malate are great choices if you want to add them to water or mix them into a smoothie.
+To be fair, plain L-citrulline supplements don’t really taste like anything, so PureBulk L-Citrulline DL-Malate is a great choice if you want to add it to water or mix it into a smoothie.
 But in terms of an individual L-citrulline supplement tasting good of its own accord, STIM-FREE is a clear winner.

 Transparent Labs offers eight flavors compared to Kaged’s five.
 That means you’re more likely to find a flavor that suits you from Transparent Labs.
 But our testers all agreed that Transparent Labs’ use of stevia as a sweetener gave its blends a more natural taste compared to the artificial taste we got from the sucralose in the Kaged formulas.